A question that many first time Park Homebuyers have is ‘Can a Holiday Home be a main residence?’

 If you lose your main residence or are made homeless, it is worth consulting carefully with your park owners.
-While the laws on living in holiday properties are clear, it is still worth asking for support from your park operators.
-They may be able to set up a temporary arrangement.
+While the laws on living in holiday properties are clear, it is still worth asking for support from your park operators as they may be able to set up a temporary arrangement.

-However, this is not a guarantee, and you must still adhere by the rules in your holiday home agreement.
+However, this is not a guarantee, and you must still adhere to the rules in your holiday home agreement.
 If you simply move into a holiday home after losing your main residence, park operators may still have the right to forcibly remove you.
-It pays to be careful and truthful with your park owners.
+Therefore it pays to be careful and truthful with your park owners.

 This will vary depending on who you are registering with.
-Local dentist and doctor surgeries, for example, will generally need you to provide evidence of permanent residence.
+Local dentist and doctor surgeries, for example, will generally need you to provide evidence of your permanent residence, not your holiday home.
 However, that doesn’t mean you won’t be able to sign in as a temporary visitor if you are ill.

 What’s more, there are walk-in clinics based across the UK.
 This means that you will likely be able to walk in and receive treatment for minor conditions regardless of your permanent residence elsewhere.
 You may even be able to ask for records to transfer over from your usual GP’s office.

 Yes.
-Policies for holiday homes will assume that you are not living at your property all year round.
+Policies for holiday homes will assume that you are not living at your property all year round as a main residence.
 Residential park home insurance will protect you if, for example, you lose your home and you have nowhere else to live.
 Due to the very nature of holiday homes, you won’t receive this protection through holiday property insurance.

-It’s incredibly important to take out holiday home insurance!
-If you are letting a holiday home, too, you should consider buying business insurance and public liability cover.
+In short, it’s incredibly important for you to take out holiday home insurance!
+Furthermore, if you are letting a holiday home, too, you should consider buying business insurance and public liability cover.
 These will protect your interests when you start taking tenants in regularly.

 If you’re looking for a long-term residence to move to, you should consider buying a residential park home.
 You should consider buying a holiday home if you know that you are going to stay in the property for short periods, or if you wish to let it out for profit.

-Buying a holiday home means you will have a fantastic foothold in one of the UK’s best-loved resorts.
-If you have a favourite coastal haunt, or if you want to take a closer look at the English countryside, investing in holiday property is a fantastic idea.
+Above all, buying a holiday home means you will have a fantastic foothold in one of the UK’s best-loved resorts!
+For example, you may have a favourite coastal haunt, or if you want to take a closer look at the English countryside, investing in holiday property is a fantastic idea.

 Can a holiday home be a permanent residence?
 No, but most holiday parks will allow you to stay for long periods.
 However, don’t be ready to move all your furniture in as soon as you buy your plot!